YASHSHARMA111/React-Django-based-user-authentication-system/README.md

 npm start
 npm install @reduxjs/toolkit redux

-If any error comes copy the error & try ChatGPT to solve them
+If any error comes copy the error & try ChatGPT to solve them.